 321 Introduction to Compositional Process (2).
-Prereq: MUS 121-122, 221.
+Prereq: MUS 121-122.

 A theologically-grounded exploration of the creative process as it applies to various aspects of composition (including songwriting and improvisation), with emphasis on applying thoughtfully-developed perspective to the practical experience of composing music for the concert hall, the church, and other situations.
+Offered each spring semester.

 325 Seminar in Music Aesthetics (1).
 Historical issues and perspectives in musical aesthetics will be presented.
 Students will be confronted with the present-day debates concerning the subject and challenged to utilize the insights afforded by a Christian Worldview.
+Offered each year.